 SB 1640 by Senator Gruters relating to Waterway Markers-The Senate Bill does not have a linked companion bill currently.
-The bill has three committees of reference and was not heard the fourth week and is not scheduled on the Senate Environment and Natural Resources Committee during the fifth week.
+The bill has three committees of reference and was not heard the sixth week and is not scheduled on the Senate Environment and Natural Resources Committee during the seventh week.
+The Senate Environment and Natural Resources Committee is not scheduled to have any other committees currently.
 Simply, the bill requires all waterway markers including informational markers placed by local governments to be attached to a plastic breakaway structure or floating buoy.
 It bans state and local governments from affixing waterway markers to steel or wood pilings.

 HB 847 by Representative Stark and SB 1082 by Senator DiCeglie relating to Floating Vessel Platforms-MIAF sent both bills out for review.
 As of the writing of this report we still have not received any commentary back from membership on these bills.
 We will continue to monitor these bills for any amendments and keep you informed as they move through the process.
 SB 1082 passed the Senate Environmental and Natural Resources Committee on March 20h unanimously.
 The bill has three committees of reference.
-The bill passed, the Senate Community Affairs Committee on March 29th unanimously.
-The Senate Bill is waiting to be heard in its final committee of reference, Senate Rules Committee.
-The House Bill was again placed on the House Water Quality, Supply and Treatment Subcommittee and passed as a Committee Substitute.
-The bill only has two committees of reference and only has one more committee left, the House Infrastructure and Strategies Committee.
-The bill was not on the agenda as of the writing of this report.
+The bill passed the Senate Community Affairs Committee on March 29th unanimously.
+The Senate Bill is scheduled to be heard in its final committee of reference, Senate Rules Committee this week.
+We anticipate a comprehensive amendment including agreed to language on the septic pumpout language.
+The